LucaGerlich/YamahaRX-VDesktopApp_Electron/README.md

 # YamahaRX-VDesktopApp_Electron

 A node module based desktop application made with JavaScript and electron to control your yamaha receiver.
-Tested with my RX-V475, should work with all yamaha receivers with a network interface that interact via XML.
+Tested with my RX-V475, should work with all yamaha receivers with a network interface that interacts via XML.

 This was made possible by [PSeitz](https://github.com/PSeitz/yamaha-nodejs)!